Csepato/Predicting-Credit-Risk/README.md

 ![train random forest model](images/random-forest.png)

 ## Results
-How do the model scores compare to each other, and to the previous results on unscaled data?
-* When comparing the two models without scaling the data, the random forest model performed better on the test data.
+When comparing the two models without scaling the data, the random forest model performed better on the test data.